 • Portrait Mode, Night Mode, macro mode, raw shooting available.
 No manual mode

 While the top-end iPhone 15 Pro Max benefits from headline upgrades like the 5x optical telephoto zoom lens, we reckon the balanced iPhone 15 Pro is likely the better choice for street photographers – not least because it’s more affordable.
-With its new Action button, the iPhone 15 Pro can be ready to shoot at a moment’s notice, and the consistently excellent iPhone camera system is better than ever (if not exactly a huge leap from the iPhone 14 Pro).
+With its new Action button, the iPhone 15 Pro can be ready to shoot at a moment’s notice, and the consistently excellent iPhone camera system is better than ever.

 New to this model is the ability for the Portrait mode to kick in automatically when it recognises a human subject, and even to be retroactively added to images post-capture.
 All this gives you more latitude for using shallow depth of field in your street photography.